TheSmartGerman/ESP32_CAN_Interface/README.md

 #### Software

-* [Arduino IDE](https://www.arduino.cc/en/main/software) - The tool for flashing the ESP32
+* ~~[Arduino IDE](https://www.arduino.cc/en/main/software) - The tool for flashing the ESP32~~

+Unfortunatally no success to compile with Arduino IDE, therefore switch to [PlatformIO](https://platformio.org/) (VSCode)

+* Changed from CAN to TWAI (Two Wire Automotive Interface) function calls
+* added dependend libraries to platformio.ini
+* Changed from ArduinoJson from V5 to V6 (have be tested)

+Still no success to make :(

 ### Connecting the hardware